 All Micro and Macro BSs are assumed to be AAS base stations forming a beam towards a MS (MSs are assumed to be uniformly distributed within a cell).

-The Macro BSs have 25m high antennas and comprise three sectors per site; the Micro BSs are placed 6m above ground, comprising one sector per site with random boresight.See Section A6.2.3 for the full list of assumptions and parameters.
+The Macro BSs have 25 m high antennas and comprise three sectors per site; the Micro BSs are placed 6m above ground, comprising one sector per site with random boresight.

+Base stations are "anti-synchronised", i.e. they transmit and receive at the opposite times to one another

+See Section A6.2.3 for the full list of assumptions and parameters.

+a) Macro BSs network as interferer; Micro BSs network as victim

-Figure 20 provides the topology used for the coexistence studies in case of a Macro BS (placed outdoors) operating as the interferer towards a Micro BS network (hexagonal grid placed outdoors).
+Figure 20 provides the topology used for the coexistence studies in case of a Macro BSnetwork (hexagonal grid placed outdoors) operating as the interferer towards a Micro BS network (hexagonal grid placed outdoors).